ryanw2961/csci3022_Wills/resources/syllabus.md

 [https://piazza.com/colorado/fall2018/csci3022](https://piazza.com/colorado/fall2018/csci3022)

 This term we will be using Piazza for class discussion.
-The system is highly catered to getting you help fast and efficiently from classmates, the grader, and the instructor. **Rather than emailing me questions, I request that you to post your questions on Piazza**.
-If your question is of a private nature, Piazza allows you to send me a private message.
+The system is highly catered to getting you help fast and efficiently from classmates, the grader, and the instructor. **Rather than emailing us questions, we request that you to post your questions on Piazza**.
+If your question is of a private nature, Piazza allows you to send us a private message.
 It is your responsibility to check the web page on a regular basis.
 Here you will find detailed information such as news, homework assignments and solutions, and instructor office hours.

 ### Computing